M&J Trimming Product Glossary

 F

-Flower pins: Flower pins made out of ribbon or material in the shape of a flower.
-Used as an accessory to a garment mainly on jackets, dresses, and hats.
+Flower Pins Flower pins: Pins made out of ribbon or material in the shape of a flower.
+Flower pins are used as an accessory or embellishment on garments like jackets, dresses, and hats.

-Flower Trim: Flowers on a continuous trim.
-Used for headpieces, costumes, eveningwear, bridal, and packaging.
+Floral Trim: Flowers on a continuous trim.
+Floral trim is used for headpieces, costumes, eveningwear, bridal, and packaging.

-Fringe: Small pieces of cord/string/fabric/beads falling vertically from a strip of tape, braid, or ribbon.
-Used for accents on interiors such as furniture, curtains, and lampshades and accessorizing clothing such as scarves, sweaters, jackets, dresses, and costumes.
+Fringe: Small pieces of cord, string, fabric, or beads falling vertically from a strip of tape, braid, or ribbon.
+Fringe is used for accents on interiors such as furniture, curtains, and lampshades and accessorizing clothing such as scarves, sweaters, jackets, dresses, and costumes.

-Frogs: Closure with two pieces attaching around each other made out of a cord design.
-Used for closures mainly on clothing such as jackets or sweaters and most widely known on traditional Chinese dresses.
+Frog Frogs: Closure with two pieces attaching around each other made out of a cord design.
+Frogs are used for closures mainly on clothing such as jackets or sweaters and most widely known on traditional Chinese dresses.

-Fur and Feathers: Trim made out of real or faux fur or feathers.
-Used for outerwear, headdresses, eveningwear, and shoe accents.
+1" Black Rabbit Trim Fur: Trim made out of real or faux fur.
+Fur is used for outerwear, headdresses, eveningwear, and shoe accents.

-Faux: pronounced fo, not fox.
-It means fake or imitation.
+Faux: Pronounced fo, not fox, means fake or imitation

 G

-Gem-Tac: Used for gluing embellishments to fabric, garment is washable after glue dries for 24 hours.
-It’s non-toxic, safe for children to use.
+Gem-Tac: Used for gluing embellishments to all types of fabric, Gem-Tac is washable after it dries for 24 hours.
+Gem-Tac is non-toxic, and safe for children to use.

-Guimp Braids: Flat braid of intertwining cords or threads to make a detailed design.
-Used for clothing and interiors such as jackets, shoes, handbags, pillows, furniture, and drapery.
+Gimp Braids: Flat braid of intertwining cords or threads that make a detailed design.
+Gimp braids can be seen on jackets, shoes, handbags, pillows, furniture, and drapery.

 H

 Handles: A piece of material or hardware that is molded into a shape for carrying purposes when attached to a product.
-Used mainly for bags, purses, and some packaging.
 Handles can be made from materials such as plastic, wood, horn or metal.
+Handles are used mainly for bags, purses, and some packaging.

-Hook & Eye: Two part closure.
-There’s one hook piece and one loop piece which can be sewn on.
+Hook & Eye: This two part closure consists of one hook piece and one loop piece that can be hooked together to become a closure.
+Both sides can be sewn on.

-Hot-Fix Rhinestone Appliqué: Crystal and metallic heat transfer motifs.
-Available in different sizes and designs.
-Used mostly for embellishment of clothing.
-Garments can be washed after applying the appliqué but must be line dry.
+Hotfix Rhinestone Appliqué: A crystal and metallic heat transfer motifs available in different sizes and designs.
+Hotfix Rhinestone Appliques are used mostly for embellishing clothing.
+Garments can be washed after applying the appliqué but must be line dried.

 I

-Iron-on: Requires the heat and pressure from an iron to apply appliqués to garments.
+Iron-on: Requires the heat and pressure from an iron to apply appliqués and trims to garments.

 J

-Jacquard Ribbon: Fancy woven and intricate ribbon with an embroidered design on the front and the floating threads on the back.
-Known mostly for floral patterns.
-Used for clothing application such as eveningwear and some drapery embellishments such as bedding.
+Jacquards Jacquard Ribbon: Fancy woven and intricate ribbon with an embroidered design on the front and floating threads on the back.
+Jacquards are typically known for their elaborate floral patterns.
+Jacquards can be used for clothing, such as eveningwear and some drapery embellishments including bedding.

 Jute: A natural material in a plain color.
-Has a very rough feeling and is good for country crafts and outdoor use.
+Jute has a very rough texture and is good for country-style crafts and outdoor use.

 K